 The active form of vitamin D reduces the damaging inflammatory response of some white blood cells, while it boosts also immune cells’ production of microbe-fighting proteins.
 Hence, its positive effect on immune function.

 Research explored if taking daily vitamin D supplements does prevent influenza.
 Over a period of four months, half of the study participants received pills that contained 1,200 IU of vitamin D; the other half received placebo pills.
 Influenza rates in the supplementation group were about 40% lower than in the placebo group.
-Randomized control trials (RCTs) exploring the effectiveness of the vitamin in preventing respiratory infections have been mixed.
+Randomised control trials (RCTs) exploring the effectiveness of the vitamin in preventing respiratory infections have been mixed.
 However, a meta-analysis suggests that daily or weekly vitamin D does lower the risk of respiratory infections.
 Additionally, this effect was particularly prominent for very deficient individuals.(6)

 Worldwide, cardiovascular diseases (CVDs) are one of the leading causes of death.
 Annually, an estimated 17.9 million people around the world die as a result of complications from CVDs.
 For context, this means that CVDs are responsible for 32% of all deaths globally.(7)